leanstacks/lambda-starter/docs/InfrastructureGuide.md

 # Infrastructure Guide

-This guide provides a concise overview of the AWS CDK infrastructure for the Lambda Starter project.
+This guide provides a concise overview of the AWS CDK infrastructure for the project.
 It is intended for software and DevOps engineers deploying and maintaining the project on AWS.

 ---